milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 }
 ```

-I started by creating a simple converter interface and service which would use the `SarifLog` object to build up the JUnit XML.
+I started by creating a simple converter interface and service that would use the `SarifLog` object to build the JUnit XML.

 ```cs
 public enum FormatType